jennadar/5G-Core-Implementation-Using-Slicing/README.md

 <h3 align="Left"> Project Description: </h3>

-"5G CloudConnect with EURANSIM Integration" is a comprehensive project focusing on the utilization of 5G core network technology in conjunction with EURANSIM, an open-source platform for simulating and testing 5G networks, to facilitate efficient file transfer between two User Equipment (UE) via Nextcloud.
-The project aims to exploit the capabilities of 5G networks, including ultra-low latency and high bandwidth, to optimize file sharing performance while leveraging EURANSIM for thorough testing and validation of the network infrastructure.
-By integrating Nextcloud with the advanced features of 5G core networks and utilizing EURANSIM for comprehensive testing, the project seeks to ensure the reliability, scalability, and performance of the file transfer system under varying network conditions.
+This project focuses on the design, implementation, and testing of a 5G core network infrastructure with slicing capabilities using UERANSIM.
+The network architecture enables multiple User Equipment (UE) devices to utilize different network slices for distinct applications, such as file transfer via Nextcloud and web browsing.
+Specifically, four UEs are employed to test the network, with UE1 and UE2 assigned to transfer files via Nextcloud, while UE3 and UE4 connect to websites like google.com.
+Through this setup, the project aims to assess the efficacy and performance of 5G network slicing in facilitating diverse application requirements while ensuring efficient resource allocation and management.

 ---
 <a id="scope"></a>